LukeGrahamLandry/franca/devlog.md

   ha, the compiler works with new asm, so its just this one test. tho now i cant make the test work with the old asm and it seems like jsut a missing overload instantiation... maybe im going crazy....

+// this is slower than the old version. i suspect because of \_fold_shift_or,
+// i can see in objdump llvm doesn't inline it away and its calling brk,
+// which is doing loops and shit when it could just be a single or.
+// need to do more of the work in the macro like i did originally so it just expands out into math that's easy to optimise. did that ^. now the function for the emitting brk is only 4 instructions... which is never called because llvm always inlines it. fantastic.

 ## Jul 13

 - converted my comptime ffi call asm to my language.